Truth in numbers: Puerto Rico advocates and officials clash over accurate stats

 Related

-The Rosselló administration has not taken up on any of the recommendations to keep PRIS as an independent entity because, according to Secretary Rosario, they see PRIS as a contributor to current data reliability issues.
+The Rosselló administration has not taken up any of the recommendations to keep PRIS as an independent entity because, according to Rosario, it sees PRIS as a contributor to current data reliability issues.

 Critics of the plan see it differently.
-“This is an issue of power: whoever controls the information, controls the the power,” Blondet said.
+“This is an issue of power: Whoever controls the information controls the power,” Blondet said.

 The government's distrust led Puerto Rico's fiscal agency AAFAF, which oversees various government agencies’ spending, to ask PRIS for some already public financial information and for access to monitor all their bank accounts.